 How to Perform a First Aid Primary Survey

-The primary survey is a method to assess a person who is not responsive.
+The first aid primary survey is a method to assess a person who is not responsive.

 Before you do anything you need to assess if it is safe to approach, and if the person is breathing or bleeding.